nakib/thirdorder-fork/README.md

 export LDFLAGS=-L/home/user/local/lib -llapack -lgfortran
 ```

 The first line specifies the name of the Fortran compiler, in this case GNU Fortran, and the second lists the flags to be passed to it for compiling Fortran code.
 Especially relevant here is -fPIC, which ensures that the resulting object file can be linked into a dynamic library.
 Note that a reasonably recent Fortran compiler is needed because explicit C compatibility (iso\_c\_binding) is used; gfortran 4.8.2 and ifort 12.0.0 are known to work.
-The remaining two lines are flags to be passed to the C compiler in the compilation and linking stages, respectively. thirdorder.py uses Atsushi Togo's [spglib](http://spglib.sourceforge.net/), which must be available both at compilation and run time: make sure to include the pertinent -L flag among LDFLAGS, and to specify the path to libsymspg.so in your LD\_LIBRARY\_PATH environment variable.
+The remaining two lines are flags to be passed to the C compiler in the compilation and linking stages, respectively. thirdorder uses Atsushi Togo's [spglib](http://spglib.sourceforge.net/), which must be available both at compilation and run time: make sure to include the pertinent -L flag among LDFLAGS, and to specify the path to libsymspg.so in your LD\_LIBRARY\_PATH environment variable.
 Finally, note that -lgfortran is needed when using gfortran.

-Once arch.make is ready, thirdorder\_core.py can be compiled simply by running make from the root directory of the distribution.
+Once arch.make is ready, thirdorder\_core.so can be compiled simply by running make from the root directory of the distribution.

 # Usage #

-After a successful compilation, the python subdirectory will contain the compiled module thirdorder\_core.so, thirdorder_common.py and DFT-code specific interfaces (thirdorder_vasp.py etc.).
+After a successful compilation, the python subdirectory will contain the compiled module thirdorder\_core.so, thirdorder_common.py and DFT-code specific interfaces (e.g. thirdorder_vasp.py).
 All are needed to run thirdorder.
 You can either use them from that directory (maybe including it in your PATH for convenience) or copying the .py files to a directory in your PATH and thirdorder\_core.so to any location where Python can find it for importing.

 # Running thirdorder with VASP #